Oracle loses another JEDI court battle. Its campaign against Amazon may have succeeded anyway.

 Oracle then pressed its case further in the U.S. Court of Federal Claims, this time taking direct aim at Amazon.
 It alleged impropriety on the part of several former officials who had business relationships with Amazon.

-One of them was Deap Ubhi, a start-up founder whose work on JEDI while he worked at the Defense Department official was book-ended by jobs at Amazon.
+One of them was Deap Ubhi, a start-up founder whose work on JEDI while he worked at the Defense Department was bookended by jobs at Amazon.

 Several of Ubhi’s statements cast doubt on his objectivity as he contributed to early procurement documents for JEDI.
-For example, while he was a public official working on JEDI he tweeted “Once an Amazonian, always an Amazonian” in response to an article about Bezos.
+For example, while he was a public official working on JEDI, he tweeted, “Once an Amazonian, always an Amazonian,” in response to an article about Bezos.

 The opinion released Wednesday affirmed an earlier court’s decision that rejected almost all of Oracle’s arguments.
 The courts concluded that none of the Amazon-linked officials named in Oracle’s lawsuit did enough to corrupt the procurement process itself.
-And it supported the Defense Department’s decision to limit the award to the market-leaders Amazon and Microsoft, a decision that tossed out Oracle’s bid.
+And it supported the Defense Department’s decision to limit the award to the market leaders Amazon and Microsoft, a decision that tossed out Oracle’s bid.

-“It is kind of a status quo in government that everything gets protested,” Teresa Carlson, AWS public-sector vice president, said at a conference last year, adding, “which is kind of sad, because it delays innovation.”
+“It is kind of a status quo in government that everything gets protested,” Teresa Carlson, Amazon Web Services’ public-sector vice president, said at a conference last year, adding, “which is kind of sad, because it delays innovation.”
 (Carlson’s comments came before AWS filed its bid protest.)

 The court did, however, conclude that Ubhi and another former official had shirked Defense Department ethics rules as they left government to join Amazon.
 In Ubhi’s case, an earlier court concluded he had lied to both the Defense Department and Amazon about the terms of his departure.
-The Inspector General reported that it referred the matter to the Justice Department, which declined to prosecute the case.
+The inspector general reported that it referred the matter to the Justice Department, which declined to prosecute the case.

 Mandy Smithberger, director of the Center for Defense Information at the nonprofit Project on Government Oversight, said the experience shows that the Defense Department needs to do a better job of enforcing ethics restrictions.